Leon O. Chua

 Leon Ong Chua (/ˈtʃwɑː/; 蔡少棠 (Chhòa Siáu-tông, Cài Shǎotáng, Ts'ai Shao-t'ang); born June 28, 1936) is a Chinese-American electrical engineer and computer scientist.
-He is a professor Emeritus in the electrical engineering and computer sciences department at the University of California, Berkeley, which he joined in 1971.
+He is a professor emeritus of electrical engineering and computer science at the University of California, Berkeley, which he joined in 1971.
 He has contributed to nonlinear circuit theory and cellular neural network theory and is recognized as the "Father of Nonlinear Circuit Theory" or electronic devices from nonlinear components.

 He is the inventor and namesake of Chua's circuit one of the first and most widely known circuits to exhibit chaotic behavior, and was the first to conceive the theories behind, and postulate the existence of, the memristor.
 Thirty-seven years after he predicted its existence, a working solid-state memristor was created by a team led by R. Stanley Williams at Hewlett Packard.

 Alongside Tamas Roska, Chua also introduced the first algorithmically programmable analog cellular neural network (CNN) processor.

 Early life and education

-A first-generation Chinese-American, Chua and his twin sister grew up as members of the Hokkien Chinese ethnic minority in the Philippines under the reign of the Empire of Japan during World War II.
-Of Hoklo ancestry, his parents immigrated from Jinjiang, Southern Fujian province.
-In 1958, he earned his BSEE degree from Mapúa Institute of Technology in Manila, Philippines.
-He briefly taught at Mapúa for a year, before emigrating to the United States on a scholarship to the Massachusetts Institute of Technology, where he earned an MSEE degree in 1961.
-He then earned a Ph.D. from the University of Illinois, Urbana-Champaign in 1964.
-His PhD thesis was entitled Nonlinear Network Analysis—The Parametric Approach.
-Over the ensuing years, he has received seventeen honorary doctorates.
+Chua was born in the Philippines on June 28, 1936, to a Hoklo Chinese family.
+He and his twin sister grew up as Chinese Filipinos under the reign of the Empire of Japan during World War II.
+His parents immigrated from Jinjiang, Southern Fujian.

+In 1958, Chua earned his BS in electrical engineering from the Mapúa Institute of Technology in Manila, Philippines.
+He briefly taught at Mapúa for a year, before emigrating to the United States on a scholarship to the Massachusetts Institute of Technology, where he earned an MS in electrical engineering degree in 1961.
+He then earned a PhD from the University of Illinois, Urbana-Champaign, in 1964.
+His dissertation was titled, Nonlinear Network Analysis—The Parametric Approach.

 Chua has four daughters: Amy Chua (the eldest), a professor of law at Yale University; Katrin, a Professor of Medicine at Stanford University; Cynthia, a Special Olympics gold medalist; and Michelle, a Yale Law School graduate.
 In addition to his four daughters, Chua has seven grandchildren.